 But perhaps consider the following: do you ever wake up crying that you won't live to be 200 years, even though it may be like that in the future?
 Or do you praise yourself lucky every morning that your life expectancy is 80 years instead of 40, as it was perhaps just centuries ago?
 Likely you don't.
 But you do feel grateful if you exceed the current life expectancy -- because you've been given more than the average person.

 In that sense, getting to technology first gives you a real advantage in society, because in direct comparison to your peers, you'll be ahead.
-Possibly, this is linked to our very primitive instinct to increase our changes of survival which, in modern times, translates into having the best tools (just like a better bow & arrow in the past also increased your chances of finding food to survive -- so this is not new).
+Possibly, this is linked to our very primitive instinct to increase our chances of survival which, in modern times, translates into having the best tools (just like a better bow & arrow in the past also increased your chances of finding food to survive -- so this is not new).

 Perhaps global technological advancement is partially driven by each individual simply trying to increase their own chances of survival.
 All those incremental changes put together perhaps drive the overall advancement of technology.

 Conclusion: getting technology first, or more of it, can get you ahead and can improve your quality of life relative to your peers.
-With everyone pursuing this at individual level, the overall level of technology is pushed forward.
+With everyone pursuing this at the individual level, the overall level of technology is pushed forward.

-Standing still means moving backward
+Standing still means falling behind

 This push for technology has another consequence.
 If you don't innovate as fast as your competitor, you fall behind.
 Which is a pity, because I believe one of the most fundamental aspects of humans (and perhaps animals) is their extreme flexibility: we will adapt to whatever circumstances we are presented with and will, on average, find similar levels of happiness compared to 10.000 years ago or in the future.